Eldritch Instinct System Reference Document (v0.8)

 Eldritch Instinct is an adventure game for one facilitator (the Warden) and at least one other player.
 Players act as curious investigators of the strange and unexplained.
-They will run from delusional cultists, hide from stalking shadows and face terrifying monstrosities.
-And they will change - through encounters with the unnatural forces of the Mythos and the limits of their own Humanity.
+They will take on delusional cultists, hide from stalking shadows and face terrifying monstrosities.

-The Eldritch Instinct SRD is licensed under CC-BY-SA 4.0 and is is derived from Yochai Gal’s Cairn SRD (cairnrpg.com).
-Download the game in other formats (including Markdown, OpenDocument Text) and character sheets from here.
+The Eldritch Instinct SRD is written by Linus Weber and licensed under CC-BY-SA 4.0 and is is derived from Yochai Gal’s Cairn SRD (cairnrpg.com).

 Table of contents